- Currently, any leases for less than 30 days require either a hotel license or minpaku registration.

 In May 2014, real estate company Able Inc. announced a new venture with Hyakusenrenma to create a similar service to AirBnb called ’Tomareru’.
 Landlords wishing to list their property on Tomareru.jp must meet the same requirements as set out under the hotel law and minimum stays will be 7 ~ 10 days (depending on the final decision of local governments).

 Reuters reported that e-commerce company Rakuten Inc. was also thinking of starting a similar short-term rental service to AirBnb, but were looking at creating a service that was ‘easier to use’.

 Internet portal giant Yahoo Japan had to stop offering short-term vacation rentals after Nagano Prefecture officials raised concerns over the legality of the service.

 Beware of the risks

-- If you are considering listing your property in Japan on a short-term basis for less than 30 days, be sure to obtain the proper licenses or permission from the local government.
+- If you are considering listing your property in Japan on a short-term basis for less than 30 days, be sure to obtain the proper licenses or registration from the local government.

 - If you want to sub-lease your property out, make sure this does not violate the terms of your own lease.
 Sub-leasing without the permission of your landlord could result in the cancellation of your rental contract.

 - If the property is in an apartment building, be aware that your frequent guest visitors may draw suspicion from your neighbours.
 The increasing number of share houses in apartment buildings is already causing lawsuits and disputes between owner associations and share house operators/landlords.
-Some owner associations have started to ban short-term letting, including AirBnb.
+The majority of owner associations across Japan have explicitly banned short-term letting, including AirBnb and even monthly-rentals.
 Make sure your building’s owners association permit short-term rentals – many don’t.